-Credit Hours: 3 Prerequisite: Advanced standing or instructor approval Availability: On demand
+Credit Hours: 3 Prerequisite: Jr/Sr or Instr. approval Availability: On demand

 Biology (BIO)

 BIO 100 Survey of Biology

 This course is an introduction to the major concepts in biology: What is life?
 Studies include the importance of cells, DNA, genes, biodiversity and the roles of organisms in ecosystems.
 This is a general education course for non-science majors.